-Share them in your marketing material there, put them on social media, take them when you put their review on social media, include them on your website; include them everywhere you possibly can.
+Share them in your marketing material there, put them on social media, take them when you put their review on social media, and include them on your website.
+Put them everywhere you possibly can.

 5. Place those testimonials for optimal effect.

 I don’t know if you guys know this, but I actually use my business and personal page as a sales funnel into my Facebook group.
 I want people to know and learn from me before they pay me anything.